-I thought I would combine my artistic experience with my business experience and start a gallery in Cleveland because there really was no gallery of any stature there.
-I felt that Cleveland was artistically a very closed and ingrown community.
-The only real modern work that was shown was local work.
-My objective in opening a gallery in Cleveland was to bring the art from various centers in Europe and America.
+I thought I would combine my artistic experience with my business experience and start a gallery in Cleveland because there really was no gallery of any stature there, I felt that Cleveland was artistically a

 In 1957 Wise founded the Howard Wise Gallery of Present Day Painting and Sculpture.
-For several years he exhibited contemporary painting and sculpture from several European galleries and selections from larger shows at established institutions, such as "8 Painters of the Galerie Arnaud, Paris," "18 Painters of the 1958 Pittsburgh International," and "Selections from the 1958-59 Whitney Annual."
-The Cleveland gallery operated for five to six years, and, while still running it, Wise opened the Howard Wise Gallery on the second floor at 50 W. 57th St. in early 1960.
-10 galleries, any newly established showcase received a significant amount of attention.
-Wise began operations on 57th St. only three years after Leo Castelli opened his first gallery on 77th St. Soho was still an industrial district, and the bulk of important galleries were on Madison Ave. and E. 57th St. Beyond these commercial, uptown galleries, there existed only a few on 10th St.; several artist cooperatives and small, noncommercial galleries operated and coordinated efforts comprising an alternative exhibition scene similar to the galleries on the Lower East Side today.
+For several years he exhibited contemporary painting and sculpture from several European galleries and selections from larger shows at established institutions, such as "8 Painters of the Galerie Amaud, Paris," "18 Painters of the 1958 Pittsburgh International," and "Selections from the 1958-59 Whitney Annual."
+The Cleveland gallery operated for five to six years, and, while still running it, Wise opened the Howard Wise Gallery on the second floor at 50 W. 57th Street in early 1960.10

+It is hard to imagine how different the art world in New York was in the early 60's compared to today.
+With many fewer galleries, any newly established showcase received a significant amount of attention.
+Wise began operations on 57th Street only three years after Leo Castelli opened his first gallery on 77th Street.
+SoHo was still an industrial district, and the bulk of important galleries were on Madison Avenue and E. 57th Street.
+Beyond these commercial, uptown galleries, there existed only a few on 10th Street; several artist cooperatives and small, noncommercial galleries operated and coordinated efforts comprising an alternative exhibition scene similar to the galleries on the Lower East Side today.
 In 1960 the zenith of Abstract Expressionism was past, and the art world was slowly beginning to decentralize into diverse movements.
-Frank Gillette describes the arrival of Howard Wise in the art community as signifying "the antithesis of 10th St. Howard was, at first, like a pariah uptown.
-He was very midwestern and his gallery had wall-to-wall carpeting."
+Frank Gillette describes the arrival of Howard Wise in the art community as signifying "the antithesis of 10th Street, Howard was, at first, like a pariah uptown.
+He was very Midwestern and his gallery had wall-to-wall carpeting."